 Festivals, events and activities

 The North York Moors National Park is a stargazer’s paradise, with some of the best dark skies in the country.
 It’s all about discovering, learning and enjoying the dark and the stars you can see as a result, with events throughout the year, suitable for all ages.
 Have a look at our Where to go, what to see page for some ideas on the best locations for stargazing or read on to discover more about our star studded events.

-Dark Skies Festival
+Dark Skies Fringe Festival (22 - 31 October 2021)

-Events and Activities
+Events and activities

-You can find other great sites for stargazing and places hosting events in the area on the Go Stargazing website and take a look at our list of events below.
+There are a whole host of events running throughout the year at various locations across the National Park.
+You can find other great sites for stargazing and places hosting events in the area on the Go Stargazing website.

-- Dark Skies Festival - an annual celestial celebration for 17 days during February and March.
-Expect stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, games, activities and more, from Hawes to the Moors and shores!
-The full programme schedule and booking details for 2020 will be available on the Festival website later in 2019.
+- Dark Skies Festival - our annual celestial celebration for 17 days during February.
+Expect stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, children's trails, activities and more, from Hawes to the Moors and shores!

-- Scarborough and Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
+- Scarborough & Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.

 - Whitby Astronomical Society organise Star Parties on Whitby's West Cliff during the summer and in the Bruce Observatory at Whitby School during the rest of the year and at other locations in the North York Moors, including The Moors National Park Centre at Danby.

 - Join Hidden Horizons for one of their stargazing events which start in September and run all winter.
-With access to their large telescope, enjoy a two-hour guided tour of our night sky with expert Andy Exton.
+With access to their large telescope, enjoy a guided tour of our night sky with their experts.
 From nebulae and star clusters to planets and constellations, including Orion the Hunter and Taurus the Bull, the secrets of our skies will be revealed.
-Booking is essential (Adults: £12; Under 16s: £8 inc. hot chocolate/snacks); All under 16s must be accompanied by an adult.
+Booking is essential.
 If the skies aren't clear, you'll get a chance to experience their immersive star dome with space related film and a virtual tour of the night sky.

 - Starfest is an annual 3-night star camp run by SARAS at Dalby Forest (every August), which attracts amateur astronomers from around the UK.
 There's camping, talks and events, and even a rocket-building competition.
-Starfest 2019 is the 18th annual event and one which promises to be a star-studded occasion.
+Starfest 2020 is the 19th annual event and one which promises to be a star-studded occasion.

-- On a clear night, why not visit our two National Park Centres at Sutton Bank and Danby (free parking after dark for stargazers) and simply enjoy the night sky.
+- On a clear night, why not visit our two National Park Centres at Sutton Bank and Danby and simply enjoy the night sky.